-6. After a Sponsoring State has given a written notice in accordance with paragraph 2 above, the Council, based on the recommendations of the Commission [and the Compliance Committee], which shall take account of the reasons for the termination of sponsorship, especially where the termination of sponsorship also equates to a material breach of the terms of the Exploitation Contract [may] require the Contractor pursuant to Regulation 103 to take remedial action or other steps including to suspend its Exploitation activities.
-Such remedial action or suspension shall continue until such time as [the Contractor has proved to the satisfaction of the Council that the [material] breach of the Exploitation Contract has been addressed and a new certificate of sponsorship is submitted [and that the Contractor has proved that it is operating in compliance with the Exploitation Contract].
+6. After a Sponsoring State has given a written notice in accordance with paragraph 2 above, the Council, based on the recommendations of the Commission [and the Compliance Committee], shall take into account the reasons for the termination of sponsorship, especially where the termination of sponsorship equates to a material breach of the terms of the Exploitation Contract.
+The Council [may], pursuant to regulation 103, require the Contractor to take remedial action or other steps, including suspension of Exploitation activities.
+Such remedial action or suspension shall continue until the Contractor has demonstrated to the satisfaction of the Council that the [material] breach of the Exploitation Contract has been addressed, a new certificate of sponsorship is submitted [and the Contractor is operating in compliance with the Exploitation Contract].

-7. [Nothing in this regulation shall relieve a Contractor of any obligation or liability under its Exploitation Contract, and the Contractor shall remain responsible and liable to the Authority for the performance of its obligations under its Exploitation Contract in the event of any termination of sponsorship.]
+7. Nothing in this regulation shall relieve a Contractor of any obligation or liability under its Exploitation Contract, and the Contractor shall remain responsible and liable to the Authority for the performance of its obligations under its Exploitation Contract in the event of any termination of sponsorship.

-8. [If a Sponsoring State terminates its sponsorship of a Contractor, this [is without prejudice too] the sponsorship for that Exploitation Contract by any other Sponsoring State].